 After years of neglect the Causeway is in desperate need of a proper refurbishment and rejuvenation.
 The pylons urgently need to be renewed.
 We want to get this right and make sure our Causeway stays around for a long time to come.
 A complete renewal of the existing Causeway will achieve the same as building new, but with significantly less environmental risks and lower costs.

 *Last year, DPTI (now DIT) used a very modern construction methodology to renew the Port Adelaide Passenger Railway Bridge.
 This technique can renew extremely damaged pylons, even pylons with a section or sections missing utilising composite materials.

 *Essentially, composite material is wrapped around the pylon – much like a cast around a broken arm, which is then filled with resin.
 Any remnant timber is encased in this resin composite and you are left with a completely new pylon.
 When set this technology is reputed to be 4 x stronger than steel, and attaches below the seabed floor, just like a newly placed pile.
 Wrapping the pylons would significantly improve the structural integrity overall which would make the rest of the structure safer.

-DPTI and Minister Stephan Knoll have just recently announced that composites will be used on the heritage listed Birkenhead Bridge with the upgrade being “sensitive to the bridge’s heritage design and features”.
+*The former DPTI and former Minister Stephan Knoll announced earlier in 2020 that composites will be used on the heritage listed Birkenhead Bridge with the upgrade being “sensitive to the bridge’s heritage design and features”.
 If composites are good enough for the Birkenhead Bridge – why not use this composite technology on our Causeway?
 Composites do not rust and are not susceptible to concrete cancer.
 DPTI are not demolishing the Birkenhead Bridge so why are they even considering demolishing our Causeway?